tjesi/TTM4205/README.md

 ### Technical Essay (40 points)

 This assignment is to write a technical essay about either a topic not covered
-by the lectures, or to cover a topic from the lectures more in-depth.
-It is mandatory for each group to present their work, but it does not impact the grade.
+by the lectures or to cover a topic from the lectures in more depth.
+It is mandatory for each group to present their work, but it does not impact the grades.

 *Most important guidelines:*